Locations:

 Certain lifestyle changes can help you manage obesity, improve your overall health and/or lose weight, including:

-Behavioral and psychological therapy
+Behavioral therapy and psychotherapy

 Medications